Billboard Music Awards 2022 Winners: The Complete List - E! Online

 In addition, Mary J. Blige is also set to receive the Icon Award, and Mari Copeny is being honored with the Changemaker Award.

 But the trophies aren't the only exciting part of the night.
 There's also the fierce red carpet fashion and the star-studded list of performers.
-Megan Thee Stallion, Red Hot Chili Peppers, Silk Sonic, Becky G, Ed Sheeran, Elle King, Miranda Lambert, Machine Gun Kelly and Travis Scott (who only recently returned to the stage following the Astroworld tragedy in November) are among the many musicians set to rock out.
+Megan Thee Stallion, Silk Sonic, Becky G, Ed Sheeran, Elle King, Miranda Lambert, Machine Gun Kelly and Travis Scott (who only recently returned to the stage following the Astroworld tragedy in November) are among the many musicians set to rock out.

 Many winners were announced hours before the ceremony in a TikTok live stream.
 See the list below and check back for updates after the show begins at 8 p.m.
 ET / 5 p.m.
 PT.